 BASE – The lowest portion of a Façade that intersects the sidewalk.
 It visually “anchors” the building, typically contains the Storefront/entry level, and is often differentiated by heavier materials, greater transparency, and pedestrian-scaled detail.
 In tripartite composition, this is the bottom zone of the elevation.

-BASE ZONING – The zoning requirements established in the Belmont Zoning By-Law, other than the requirements in Section 9, Section 10, or any other opt-in overlay district, for any given parcel.
+BASE ZONING – The zoning requirements established in the Belmont Zoning By-Law, other than the requirements in Section 9, Section 10, or any other opt-in overlay district, for any given Lot.

 BASE ZONING DISTRICTS – The zoning districts established in the Base Zoning.